Mekelle 70 Enderta FC: History

-After promotion to the Ethiopian Premier League, the club officials sacked manager Getachew Dawit who helped the team earn spot in the top division.
-As rumoured, the main reason for the sacking of the manager was political reasons.
-So the club signed manager Yohannes Sahle for the 2017–2018 season.
-Mekelle 70 Enderta had one of their most successful campaigns in the 2017–18 season as the club was part of the title race until very late in the season before ultimately finishing 4th.
-After the club's first season in the top division, Mekelle 70 Enderta parted ways with head coach Yohannes Sahle.
+After promotion, the club officials sacked manager Getachew Dawit and signed Yohannes Sahle for the 2017–2018 season.
+Mekelle 70 Enderta had one of their most successful campaigns in the 2017–18 season as the club was part of the title race until very late, before ultimately finishing 4th.
+After the club's first season in the top division, Mekelle 70 Enderta parted ways with Yohannes Sahle.